chrisemunt/mgsi/README.md

 ### v3.1.102a; Superserver v4.3.22 (18 June 2021)

 * Create the infrastructure to allow **mg\_web** to handle request payloads that exceed the maximum string length of the target DB Server.

+### v3.1.102a; Superserver v4.4.23 (18 August 2021)

+* Introduce support for TLS secured connectivity for InterSystems DB Servers.
+	* Do start^%zmgsi([port],[name of InterSystems TLS server configuration])
+* Correct an occasional 'undefined %payload' error in the content^%zmgsis() function.
+* Remove the 'incoming connection ...' event log message unless the global node ^%zmgsi("loglevel") is set to a value greater than 1.
+* Introduce support for native Unicode (UTF16) for InterSystems DB Servers.